 5. RFID Blocking Sleeves

 That’s where these RFID-blocking sleeves come in.
 While there are wallets and bags that contain similar technology, reusable sleeves are a good solution for anyone (since wallets and bags are a really personal choice).
-Just slip your cards, passport and other documents in one of these sleeves and they’ll be protected from digital pickpockets and other data thieves.
+Just slip your cards, passport, and other documents into one of these sleeves and they’ll be protected from digital pickpockets and other data thieves.

 4. SecureUSB Hardware Encrypted Flash Drive

 You probably already use a USB flash drive.
 But have you ever considered what would happen if it fell into the wrong hands?
 If you handle a lot of sensitive data through a USB drive, then it’s definitely worth investing in one that offers its own set of protections.

 These SecureUSB drives feature military-grade encryption, but it doesn’t compromise on reading/write speeds like other encrypted flash drives.
 The drive is unlocked by way of the keypad, which even features a wear-resistant coating so your commonly used keys won’t be shown.

 When it comes to backing up your data or storing larger files, a portable SSD is the best solution.
 While there are a lot of options on the market, this encrypted SecureDrive SSD is a great choice for the privacy and security conscious.

 It features military-grade encryption and a suite of other security-based features.
 The drive itself is uncooked by way of a companion app (which is compatible with Face or Touch ID).
 And unlike the baked-in encryption in macOS, the SecureDrive can keep your files protected across multiple operating systems.

 2. A Privacy Screen